Maidstone Corporation Tramways

 Maidstone Corporation Tramways Tramcar No 5 and driver motorman

-Tramcar No 5 and motorman, posing for a shot which was used as a local trade card publicising 'W Smith's suits' — photo undated, but probably mid-Edwardian.
-The motorman is wearing a single-breasted tunic with upright collars, along with a cap bearing a script-lettering grade badge and a small Maidstone municipal device badge.
+Tramcar No 5 and its motorman, posing for a shot which was used as a local trade card publicising 'W Smith's suits' — photo undated, but probably mid-Edwardian.
+The motorman is wearing a single-breasted tunic with stand-up collars, along with a tensioned-crown peaked cap bearing a script-lettering grade badge — 'Motorman' — and a shield-shaped municipal-device badge.
 Photo in the public domain.

 Maidstone Corporation Tramways Tram No 10 at Loose